-Airway pressure release ventilation (APRV) is a pressure-controlled mode of ventilation that I sometimes try in situations where I’m struggling with hypoxemia, such as ARDS or COVID pneumonia.
+Airway pressure release ventilation (APRV) is a pressure-controlled mode of ventilation that I sometimes try when I struggle with hypoxemia, such as ARDS or COVID pneumonia.
 APRV aims to improve alveolar lung recruitment by maintaining airway pressure at designated “high” (Phigh) and “low” (Plow) pressures for a set amount of time (Thigh and Tlow).
 This creates auto-PEEP to improve oxygenation.
 Think of breathing on top of CPAP with intermittent releases of airway pressure – that’s APRV!

 When changing someone from a more conventional A/C-VC mode to APRV, I determine the plateau pressure and use that as my Phigh.
 Typically I start with a Phigh at 25 cm H2O and Plow at 0 cm H2O.
 Then, I start the time spent at the high pressure (Thigh) and the low pressure (Tlow) to 4 seconds and 0.5 seconds, respectively.
 By keeping the Thigh >> Tlow, the lungs don’t have enough time to depressurize completely, so the alveoli stay recruited.
 Also, since a complete breath takes Thigh + Tlow seconds, it makes sense that 60 / (Thigh + Tlow) is equal to the release rate (the “respiratory rate” on APRV).

-After the airway is suddenly decompressed upon cycling to the Plow, exhalation occurs.
+Exhalation occurs after the airway is suddenly decompressed upon cycling to the Plow.
 The time spent at this low pressure (Tlow) is often difficult to gauge.
 Too short, and not enough air is exhaled, leading to decreased minute ventilation.
 Too long, and one runs the risk of extensive alveolar derecruitment.
-Finally, remember that APRV is an open lung mode of ventilation, meaning patients can initiate their own breaths at any point.
+Finally, remember that APRV is an open lung ventilation mode, meaning patients can initiate their breaths at any point.

 Weaning from APRV (essentially a CPAP mode) is accomplished by progressively decreasing the Phigh and increasing the Thigh time.
 Once the Phigh reaches 10-15 cm H2O, I’ll switch to a more traditional weaning mode (i.e., pressure support).